-After reassembling the boom or when interior proportioning cables appear loose, cable tensioning is required.
+After the boom section is assembled or when interior proportioning cables appear loose, cable tensioning is required.

 When tightening/loosening the cables, secure cable using the flats at the front of the cable ends to prevent cable twist.
 Do not use an impact wrench.
 Do not turn cable.
 Turning the cable while adjusting will result in damage or failure of the cable.